gavinlibertyapp/xojothemes/README.md

 I recommend the Solarized Dark and Sunset themes to get you started.

-These themes are compatible with both the Xojo IDE itself and with the confusingly-named XojoThemes (not currently open-sourced but free of cost) which may be of use to you if you change themes regularly.
-XojoThemes can be downloaded at http://www.libertyapp.com/xojothemes/
+These themes are compatible with both the Xojo IDE itself and with the XojoThemes app, which may be of use to you if you change themes regularly.
+XojoThemes can be downloaded from https://www.libertyapp.com/xojothemes/XojoThemes.zip